 KLM Royal Dutch Airlines

-A quick, easy and painless way to book travel on the airline.
-The bot from KLM is a quick, easy and painless way to book your travel with the airline.
-Next, to that, it will provide all your flight information, tickets confirmations, your boarding pass and up-to-date flight information.
+A quick, easy, and painless way to book travel on the airline.
+The bot from KLM is a quick, easy, and painless way to book your travel with the airline.
+Next, to that, it will provide all your flight information, ticket confirmations, your boarding pass, and up-to-date flight information.

 Although the above examples are examples of some big-name brands, there is no reason why your small business should not be able to reap the benefits of Chatbots.

-Chatbots are more than just maintaining a relationship with your audience; they can help you streamline common features of your companies website and support functions.
+Chatbots are more than just maintaining a relationship with your audience; they can help you streamline standard features of your company’s website and support functions.
 Saving you time and money and contributing to boosting your sales.

-The only thing you should never forget though is that although automation of your social media strategy can be helpful, it should never be a full replacement of the human touch of your company.
+The only thing you should never forget, though, is that although automation of your social media strategy can be helpful, it should never be a full replacement for the human touch of your company.
 Automation should enhance your strategy, not fully take over.

-If you develop a chatbot for your organisation, don’t rely only on that to ensure the happiness of your customers.
-Make sure to monitor the interactions, and take over the chat from time to time to keep it surprised and engaging for the people talking to your company.
+If you develop a chatbot for your organization, don’t rely only on that to ensure the happiness of your customers.
+Make sure to monitor the interactions and take over the chat from time to time to keep it surprising and engaging for the people talking to your company.

 And now it’s back over to you.
-Are you already using chatbots in your organisation?
+Are you already using chatbots in your organization?
 Or are you planning on implementing them shortly?
-What are your favourite bots you interacted with up to today and why?
+What are your favorite bots you interacted with up to today, and why?
 Leave a comment below.